Symplicity/antidote/docs/Deployment.md

 - [Prometheus](http://prometheus.io/)

 ### Containers
-We built a pair of custom containers to make certain things easier to deploy:
+We built a pair of custom containers to make certain things easier to deploy, and these are available from the public Docker Hub repository:

 - symplicity/webserver (NGINX + PHP-FPM)
 - symplicity/worker (Runs Cron Jobs and Executes PHP code)